grantbow/fit/docs/FAQ.md

    bugseverywhere support.

 Q: Why change the name from bug to fit?
-   While it took some work, overloading naming conflicts for users and for the code began to pile up and cause problems as work on new features advanced.
+A: While it took some work, overloading naming conflicts for users and for the code began to pile up and cause problems as work on new features advanced.
    While a bug is somewhat specific to code it is also somewhat pejorative.
 The name fit feels better and allows for multiple use cases. fit has